rileybez/CMPS-3350-Lab-5/README.md

-It is suggested to download use the applications XQuartz for Mac or Xming for Windows when executing program
+It is suggested to download and use the application XQuartz for Mac or Xming for Windows when executing program

 XQuartz: https://www.xquartz.org